ProfessorKolodziej/cm523-assignment-template/README.md

 ## Prerequisites

-- [Node.js and npm (Node Package Manager)](https://nodejs.org/en/) - this repository has been tested through 12.19.0 LTS
+- [Node.js and npm (Node Package Manager)](https://nodejs.org/en/) - this repository has been tested through 12.19.0 LTS.
+Windows users, be sure to check the "Install additional tools" checkbox during your installation process.
 - A code editor of your choice, such as [VSCode](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/)
 - A way to connect to and work with Git and Github.
 If you like having a user interface to do this, I recommend (and personally use) [Tower(https://www.git-tower.com/students/mac).
+(A Windows version is also available!)

+## Notes for Windows users

+- Your computer may use different linebreaks than ESLint expects.
+[You can add a comment to fix this.](https://stackoverflow.com/questions/37826449/expected-linebreaks-to-be-lf-but-found-crlf-linebreak-style)
+- If you see errors with Sass on your first build, try running `npm rebuild node-sass`.

 ## Installation